 It’s those mocking and scorning questions.
 They are designed to make one question God.
 As Christian, people may ask each of us this or similar at times.

 Our answer, like the psalmist’s, God is in the heavens.
 We never have to wonder.
 He doesn’t leave.
 He doesn’t go on vacation.
 I would offer that the heavens include creation itself.
 It is in some way an immutable part of Him, meaning it cannot exist without Him.

 There is another important point that is presupposed by the question.
 It asks, where?

 God is in a place.
 The place is called the heavens.
-If we remember the creation account their are multiple heavens, including the expanse encompassing our planet.
+If we remember the creation account there are multiple heavens, including the expanse encompassing our planet.
 God is here, too.

 and to revive the heart of the contrite ones.